ItalyStrap/advanced-control-manager/readme.txt

 = I'm using an external carousel, will Lazy Load work with it? =

-I tried only with ItalyStrap Bootstrap Carousel, please send me any feedback
+I tried only with ItalyStrap Bootstrap Carousel, please send me any feedback if have any issue with other carousel, however I can't guarantee to solve the issue.

 For more informations read the documentation